intel-analytics/ipex-llm/spark/dl/src/main/scala/com/intel/analytics/bigdl/models/inception/README.md

 It will generate the hadoop sequence files in the output folder.

 ## Train the Model
+Please use Spark Drizzle when you run BigDL with Drizzle examples

 * Spark standalone, example command
 ```bash
 spark-submit \